Thousand Oaks Spousal Support Lawyer

 Thousand Oaks Alimony Attorney

 Spousal support, sometimes known as alimony, can be ordered after a divorce or legal separation when one spouse earns significantly more than the other.
-McFadden Family Law & Mediation will help you understand this complex area of the law and determine whether spousal support is appropriate in your situation, and if so, how much and for how long.
+A Thousand Oaks spousal support lawyer at McFadden Family Law & Mediation will help you understand this complex area of the law and determine whether spousal support is appropriate in your situation, and if so, how much and for how long.

 The purpose of spousal support is to help the supported spouse meet their financial needs after a marriage ends.
 Spousal support is intended to help both parties maintain the marital standard of living as much as possible, but in reality, it is not usually possible for either party to enjoy the marital standard of living after a divorce because the income that used to support one household will then have to support two.